Choi Seung-hee: Biography

 Choi was born into a yangban-class family in Seoul, Korea during the colonial period, and was also known by the Japanese pronunciation of her name, Sai Shōki.
 Despite the Japanese policy of Sōshi-kaimei, a policy of changing Korean names to Japanese names, she retained her Korean family name of Choi.
-Sai is the Japanese pronunciation of the Chinese character for Choi, and was not considered Japanese.
+Sai is the Japanese pronunciation of the Chinese character for Choi, and was not considered Japanese.The multiple pronunciation of her names shows the existing complex cultural relations within the Japanese Empire.
 When she was a child, her family faced financial trouble after their lands were taken away by the Japanese.
 Their only income came from her brother Choi Seung-il's manuscripts.

 After graduating from Sookmyung High School at the age of fifteen, she tried to become a teacher to help her family financially.
 She passed seventh amongst 860 applicants, but was rejected due to her age.
 She was told to return a year later.